statechannels/statechannels/packages/iframe-channel-provider/iframe-channel-provider.api.md

 // Warning: (ae-internal-missing-underscore) The name "EventType" should be prefixed with an underscore because the declaration is marked as @internal
 //
 // @internal
-export interface EventType extends NotificationType {
+export interface EventType extends StateChannelsNotificationType {
     // (undocumented)
     [id: string]: [unknown];
 }